marianistefanoj/automation-LT-webIO/Readme.txt

 I only recent bought the course : https://www.udemy.com/course/webdriverio-complete-beginner-course/ It has 9h hours of classes and this is my first time trying to automate anything with webdriverIO There are some relevant points about the project:

-- To run :
-> is necessary node installed at the machine
-> needs to run npm install to install node_modules
-> to execute, needs to type npx wdio at the console (gitbash)

 - Skills:
 > as i mentioned, i have no previous skills basically with webdriverIO and javascript (but i understand that it was desirable)